 National Bacteriology Laboratory (NBL)

-Our aim is to provide a world-class routine, and Research and Development (R&D) bacteriology service for NHS Blood and Transplant (NHSBT) and wider NHS, focusing on improving blood components and patient safety.
+The aim of the National Bacteriology Laboratory (NBL) is to provide a world class routine and research & development bacteriology service for the National Health Service Blood and Transplant (NHSBT) and wider NHS, focusing on the improvement of product and patient safety.

 Services we provide